-DEVELOP DEVELOPMENT APPLICATION REQUIREMENTS Plan / Document When Required Information Site Analysis All Development The Site Analysis can be demonstrated by plan at an appropriate scale, and shall include, but is not limited to: Plan Property details including site boundaries, dimensions and area.
+DEVELOPMENT APPLICATION REQUIREMENTS Plan / Document When Required Information Site Analysis All Development The Site Analysis can be demonstrated by plan at an appropriate scale, and shall include, but is not limited to: Plan Property details including site boundaries, dimensions and area.
 Encumbrances such as easements or rights of way.
 Orientation, aspect, views and microclimate.
 Existing noise sources, light spillage and overshadowing.
 Landform including contours or spot levels, areas of landfill.
 Landscape including existing trees, vegetation and natural features.
 Services and infrastructure including stormwater drainage.
 Access and street features including roads, poles, footpaths, driveways.
 Predominant front and rear setbacks.
 Existing development including buildings, fences, driveways.
 Existing heritage or archaeological features on or adjoining the site.
 Existing land and development adjoining the site.
 Proposed development.
 In addition, submit a written statement in the Statement of Environmental Effects, supported by photographs, demonstrating how the proposed design responds to the constraints and opportunities identified in the site analysis.
-Context Analysis All development within a Heritage Conservation Area.
-Submit a written document describing how the design proposal has considered and responded to the surrounding context.
-All development of Heritage Item Multi Resident Development, and Mixed Use Developments Places of public worship.
+Context Analysis All development within a Heritage Submit a written document describing how the design proposal has considered and responded to the surrounding context.
+Conservation Area.
 All development of Heritage Items, Multi Residential Development, and Mixed Use Developments.
-Places of public worship.
-Development located in a B1, B3 This document should include photos, illustrations and descriptions of: Existing buildings and uses Neighbouring buildings and uses Streetscape and heritage characteristics Business / local centre characteristics Stormwater and drainage Trees and landscaping Views Privacy Traffic, transport and parking Access Sunlight Ventilation For more information refer to WDCP2022 Part B11 Design Excellence Section 11.2 Context and Site Analysis.
+This document should include photos, illustrations and descriptions of: Existing buildings and uses Neighbouring buildings and uses Streetscape and heritage characteristics Business / local centre characteristics Stormwater and drainage Places of public worship.
+Trees and landscaping Views Privacy Development located in a B1, B3 or B4 zone.
+Traffic, transport and parking Access Sunlight Ventilation For more information refer to WDCP2012 Part B12 Design Excellence Section 12.2 Context and Site Analysis.
 The site analysis should detail how the proposed development or change of use will affect the site, the streetscape and surrounding properties, and also analyse the existing conditions of the site to identify the opportunities and constraints.
-The Context Analysis is to include a written statement describing: How the design proposal has considered and responded to the contact, and context; and character within the streetscape.
+The Context Analysis is to include a written statement describing: How the design proposal has considered and responded to the context; and The nature and degree of consistency of the built form and character within the streetscape.